duniter/duniter/doc/Protocol.md

 dt          | Time period between two UD ud0         | UD(0), i.e. initial Universal Dividend
-sigDelay    | Time to wait between two certifications of a same UserID by a same key sigValidity | Maximum age of a valid signature sigQty      | Minimum quantity of signatures to join/stay in the keychain stepMax     | Maximum step between the WoT and individual and a newcomer powZeroMin  | Minimum number of zeros for a Proof-of-Work dtDateMin   | Number of seconds that can be added to current date incDateMin  | Minimum number of confirmations to increment the current date.
+sigDelay    | Time to wait between two certifications of a same UserID by a same key sigValidity | Maximum age of a valid signature (in seconds) sigQty      | Minimum quantity of signatures to be part of the WoT msValidity  | Maximum age of a valid membership (in seconds) stepMax     | Maximum step between the each WoT member and a newcomer powZeroMin  | Minimum number of zeros for a Proof-of-Work dtDateMin   | Number of seconds that can be added to current date incDateMin  | Minimum number of confirmations to increment the current date. pctWOT      | Percent of WoT variations required to allow the certification of another newcomer

 ### Computed variables